EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

   [logarithmic derivative parameter _P<sub>l</sub>_](/docs/code/asaoverview/#augmentation-sphere-boundary-conditions-and-continuous-principal-quantum-numbers), aka the "continuous principal quantum number"\\
   These parameters are written to _basp0.pbte_{: style="color: green"} as &thinsp;**P**.
-+ deciding on which high-lying cores should be included as local orbitals.\\
++ deciding on which high-lying cores should be included as [local orbitals](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals).\\
   Local orbitals are written _basp0.pbte_{: style="color: green"} as nonzero values of &thinsp;**PZ**.
 + estimate [plane wave cutoff **GMAX**](/tutorial/lmf/lmf_pbte_tutorial/#estimate-for-gmax) that is needed for the charge density basis, from **EH** and **RSMH**.\\
-  This number is written to standard output.
+  This value is written to standard output.

 **lmfa**{: style="color: blue"} loops over each species, generating a self-consistent density from the charges given to it.
 See [annotation of **lmfa**{: style="color: blue"} output](/docs/outputs/lmfa_output/#self-consistent-density)